Vishakhavel/Vishakhavel/README.md

 Skills: AWS / JAVA / REACT / SPRING / EXPRESSJS / DSA / CODING

-- 🔭 I’m currently working as a Cloud Solutions Intern @ Sony Research India
+- 🔭 I’m currently working as a Cloud Solutions Intern at *Sony Research India*
-- 🌱 I’m currently learning ReactJS
+- 🌱 Right now, I'm building a Cloud platform, that can automate the ETL proce
 - ⚡ Fun fact: I can play the guitar ;)